hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 ### If

-- 'if' statement's condition expression must be bool.
 - 'if' statement's branches could be a single statement without brackets.
-- 'if' can also be a expression which will have a value, in this case else branch is not omitable.
+- 'if' can also be an expression which will have a value, in this case else branch is not omitable.

 ```dart
 if (condition) {